-3 Related Work
+3 Related work

-The area of stream data management has gained increased attraction recently [1, 6, 7, 17, 31, 33] and results from that area are expected to be very important for this project.
-A good recent overview of the area can be found in [2].
+The area of stream data management has gained increased attraction recently [BGS2001] [GKS2001] [GMMO2000] [LPT1999] [Sul1996] [TGNO92] and results from that area is expected to be very important for this project.
+A good recent overview of the area can be found in [BW2001].

-Another modern development in the database area is to use large main memories to represent the database [8].
+Another modern development in the database area is to use large main memories to represent the database [GS1992].
 The main memory of modern computers can be cheap and large enough to entirely store many databases.
 Furthermore, many applications can be simplified by embedding a lightweight DBMS that manages its data.
-DBMS vendors are therefore developing lightweight main memory relational databases [13, 24, 32] that often interoperate with their regular relational server DBMSs.
-The Amos II DBMS engine [27] is also such an embeddable mainmemory DBMS.
+DBMS vendors are therefore developing lightweight main memory relational databases [KLLP2001] [Syb2001] [Ora2001] that often interoperate with their regular relational server DBMSs.
+The Amos II DBMS engine [RJ2001] is also such an embeddable main-memory DBMS.
 However, different from commercial embedded databases, it has a complete and extensible query optimizer for object-oriented queries, i.e. it is an object-relational main memory DBMS.
 Amos II supports extensibility of both the storage manager and the query processor, but the engine itself is limited to a single main-memory.
-It has been used for integrating high performance query capabilities in engineering analysis systems [4, 23, 25].
+It has been used for integrating high performance query capabilities in engineering analysis systems [Ors1996] [OR1996] [FOR1998].

 The performance and scalability of main memory databases can be substantially further enhanced by relying not only on one main memory in one computer but also on clusters of main-memory databases.
-Examples of relational DBMSs using such architectures are ClustRa [9] and NDB [28, 29].
+Examples of relational DBMSs using such architectures are ClustRa [HTBH1995] and NDB [Ron1997][Ron1999].
 Those systems are very high performing systems, e.g., for telecom applications.
 They also have the additional property of very high reliability by automatic data replication, which is required for their applications.

-The development of very high performance and scalable distributed data structures, SDDSs [16] provides distributed dynamic data structures that scale well by utilizing large main memories on distributed computers connected through fast communication networks.
+The development of very high performance and scalable distributed data structures, SDDSs [LNS1996] provides distributed dynamic data structures that scale well by utilizing large main memories on distributed computers connected through fast communication networks.
 Some important properties of SDDSs are that they do not rely on a central server node and gracefully scale to use more nodes as the database grows.
-There are many variants of SDDSs depending on their indexing capabilities, high availability, etc. [14, 15, 18, 20].
-The Amos II kernel has successfully been coupled to a manager of SDDSs developed at Dauphine University (Paris) [22] indicating very good performance and scalability.
-In the GDM project we will investigate how SDDSs can be utilized for high-performance query processing of stream data.
+There are many variants of SDDSs depending on their indexing capabilities, high availability, etc. [KLR1996] [LNS1994] [LS2000] [LR2001].
+The Amos II kernel has successfully been coupled to a manager of SDDSs developed at Dauphine University (Paris) [NDLR2001] indicating very good performance and scalability.
+In the project we will investigate how SDDSs can be utilized for high-performance query processing of stream data.

-Object-Relational DBMSs [30] allow definition of abstract data types whose instances are stored in relational tables and user defined functions that are executed in the database server.
+Object-Relational DBMSs [SB1999] allow the definition of abstract data types whose instances are stored in relational tables and user defined functions that are executed in the database server.
 Cost hints can be defined to guide the query optimizer how to place calls to the UDFs in the optimized query execution plans.
-Modern relational DBMSs have object-relational extensions and extensibility is now part of the SQL standard through the SQL-MED standard [21].
+Modern relational DBMSs have object-relational extensions and extensibility is now part of the SQL standard through the SQL-MED standard [M+2001].
 However, commercial object-relational databases are still disk based, and computationally intensive applications still require customized main-memory based data representations.

 The difference between GDM and previous approaches is the development of a DBMS that supports advanced queries over both regular data and data streams and is extensible while at the same time having very high performance.
-This is achieved by developing a distributed, main-memory, stream-oriented, objectrelational DBMS.
+This is achieved by developing a distributed, main-memory, stream-oriented, object-relational DBMS.
 We are extending an existing main-memory object-relational DBMS engine with capabilities to utilize large distributed main memories.
-Mainmemory, distribution, and query processing will provide high performance, while object-relational functionality will provide extensibility capabilities.
+Main-memory, distribution, and query processing will provide high performance, while object-relational functionality will provide extensibility capabilities.